-At 31 December 2019, Halul Offshore Services Company W.L.L. had an interest rate swap agreement in place with a notional amount of USD 91,800,000 (translated to QR 335,070,000), whereby it received a variable rate of USD 3-month LIBOR and paid a fixed rate of 1.985% on the notional amount.
+At 31 December 2020, Halul Offshore Services Company W.L.L. had an interest rate swap agreement in place with a notional amount of USD 81,000,000 (translated to QR 295,650,000), whereby it received a variable rate of USD 3-month LIBOR and paid a fixed rate of 1.985% on the notional amount.
 In 2018, the company restructured its loan with the lender from 3-month LIBOR to 1 month LIBOR and entered into another hedging arrangement to cover the differential exposure (Pay 3 month LIBOR and receive 1 month LIBOR + 7 basis points).
 Both the arrangements are with the same party and are agreed to be settled on a net basis.
+During the year, Group entered into another interest rate swap agreement for a loan with notional amount of USD 61,813,890 (translated to QR 225,620,698), whereby it received a variable rate of USD 3-month LIBOR and paid a fixed rate of 1.23% on the notional amount.

-The swap is being used to hedge the exposure to interest rate fluctuations on its loans.
+The above swaps are being used to hedge the exposure to interest rate fluctuations on its loans.
 The loan facility and the interest rate swaps have the same critical terms and the cash flow hedge is assessed to be highly effective.
 The fair value of the interest rate swaps is calculated by reference to the market valuation of the swap agreements.

-Halul Offshore Services Company W.L.L. has recognised a fair value loss on its interest rate swap of QR 14,269,931 as at 31 December 2019 (31 December 2018: fair value gain of QR 16,068,135) within trade and other payables and in equity in respect of the effective portion of hedge.
-At 31 December 2019, the carrying value of the interest rate swaps amounts to QAR 3,986,677.
+Halul Offshore Services Company W.L.L. has recognised a fair value loss on its interest rate swaps of QR 17,201,791 as at 31 December 2020 within trade and other payables and in equity in respect of the effective portion of hedge.
+At 31 December 2020, the carrying value of the interest rate swaps amounts to QAR 21,673,878.